tintoy/tintoy.io/_posts/2016-11-12-writing-a-terraform-provider.md

 ### Wholly-subsidiary resources

-Unlike a server's virtual disks, its virtual network adapters have no immutable properties.
+Unlike a server's virtual disks (which can each be uniquely identifier by their SCSI unit Id), its virtual network adapters have no immutable properties (i.e. all NIC properties can change at any time).
 Given Terraform's diff/apply behaviour, this is problematic from a state-management perspective because although each adapter has a unique Id, this Id is assigned by CloudControl and will not be present in the configuration (only in the persisted state data).

 So if I have a set of 4 adapters, and a property changes on one of them, we have no way of knowing which one was changed (since none of the properties in the configuration map are sufficient to uniquely identify a specific network adapter).

 We therefore decided to model additional (non-primary) network adapters via the `ddcloud_server_nic` resource type.
-It's slightly awkward, but Hashicorp are still considering ways to improve nesting of subsidiary resources.
+It's slightly awkward, but Hashicorp are [still considering](https://github.com/hashicorp/terraform/issues/2275) ways to improve nesting of subsidiary resources.

 ### Implicit resources